raymondbutcher/pretf/docs/tutorial/project-structure.md

 ## Reuse logic

 The above example contains three `pretf.py` files with the same code.
-One way to avoid this duplicated logic is to move it into a separate `pretf_env.py` file, import it from each `pretf.py` file, and pass in any relevant parameters.
+One way to avoid this duplicated logic is to move it into a separate `pretf_env.py` file and use it from each `pretf.py` file in the environment directories.
 For example:

 ```python
 # env/pretf_env.py